arjunaud/AstroPic/README.md

 Assumption
 * Thumbnail images have been used for Video media_type
-* Seven days have been considered including current date.
-So it would display 7 pictures from the current date
+* 7 days have been considered including current date.
+So it would display maximum of 7 pictures from the current date as per the image availabilty in the server.
 * This app will run on iPhone and iPad for portrait orientation.
 If given additional time, landscape orientation can be supported.
 * apod-api timezone is assumed to UTC for sending start_date since API doc does not specify time zone and UTC is the standard. end_date is not sent for safety against API timezone mismatch .
 By default it takes today date as per the doc.
 * Dates in the Picture list screen are displayed in the server timezone as there is no time and zone info associated with it.